unofficial-sendoh/other_template/projects.md

 **Linked In**

-- Scrap information of targt individual
+- Scrap information of target individual

-- Load n tinmes pages at a time
+- Load n times pages at a time

 **Udemy**